Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 ![aws-instances.png] (/media/posts/terraform-aws-wso2-esb-docker-sample/aws-instances.png)

-Checking the instance detail can obtain the public DNS, the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) management console is not exposed throught the load balancer, and normally it should be restricted to be acceded with an ip in a security group.
+Checking the instance detail can obtain the public DNS, the [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) management console is not exposed through the load balancer, and normally it should be restricted to be acceded with an ip in a security group.

 ![aws-instances.png] (/media/posts/terraform-aws-wso2-esb-docker-sample/aws-instance-detail.png)